 - Learn how to conduct image research: Image research tends to fall on copywriters, particularly in smaller companies.
 It makes sense, through, that the content creator would choose the image that best suits the text.
 To do so, you’ll need to understand which images draw in your audience effectively, and know the best places to find them.

 - Edit, edit, edit: A good copywriter is also a good copy editor.
 Edit for readability, clarity, voice, tone and branding.
 Learn how to be merciless with your own text.

 One of the basic tenets of conversion optimization is to stay on message.

 “One page, one purpose” is the cry of many growth marketerss, and with good reason.

 Distractions destroy conversions.

-And it’s easy to add those conversions in when you’re writing without a plan.
+And it’s easy to add those distractions in when you’re writing without a plan.

-The answer you give to the above needs to be specific and actionable.
+The answer should be specific and actionable.
 Vague, BS business buzzwords as a goal aren’t going to cut it.

 Increasing brand reach, getting the word out, and improving sales aren’t actionable on an individual level.

 Sure, they’re the final result, but how are these goals achieved?
 Through small, individual actions.